jakobnissen/alen/README.md

 Simple usage:
 ```
 $ alen /path/to/alignment.fasta

+$ alen /path/to/alignment.fasta.gz # supports compressed files
 ```

 Note that Alen loads in the entire alignment into memory, so don't use it for multi-gigabyte files.
 Alen will auto-detect whether the alignment is a nucleotide or amino acid.

+Alen supports various compressed formats including `gzip` and `zstd`.

 For more help, type `alen --help` in the terminal.

 __Commands__